Roethlisberger throws for 5 TDs, Steelers rip Panthers 52-21

 Antonio Brown added eight receptions for 96 yards - including a 53-yard touchdown in the second quarter - to cap an eventful day that began with the star wide receiver being cited for reckless driving after police clocked Brown's Porsche driving over 100 mph down a busy highway in the northern city suburbs.

-While Bell - a three-time Pro Bowl running back who still hasn't signed his one-year franchise tender - tweeted his thoughts as he watched on television, the Steelers (6-2-1) rolled on without him.
+"This is what we expected," Roethlisberger said.
+"We knew we were going to have to put up a lot of points.
+We did that.
+The defense, they were playing like their hair was on fire."

 Bell has until next Tuesday to sign a contract if he wants to play this season.
-His teammates have long since tired of talking about Bell's status and at this point, the AFC North leaders appear to be doing just fine on their own.
+His teammates have long since tired of talking about Bell's status and at this point.

+"I'm not going to comment on someone who's not in the locker room right now," Roethlisberger said.

+And why bother?
+For three hours on Thursday night Pittsburgh looked every bit as potent without Bell as it did with him.
+If he returns, they insist they'll welcome him with open arms.
+If he doesn't, they are intent on keeping the train rolling.

 The Panthers (6-3) saw their three-game winning streak come to an abrupt halt in a city where they've never won.
 Carolina fell to 0-4 all-time in Pittsburgh and was never really in it after the Steelers scored 21 points in the game's first 11 minutes.

-Cam Newton completed 23 of 29 for 193 yards and a pair of flips to Christian McCaffrey that the second-year running back turned into scores but Newton's showdown with Roethlisberger never materialized.
+Cam Newton completed 23 of 29 for 193 yards and a pair of flips to Christian McCaffrey that the second-year running back turned into scores, but Newton's showdown with Roethlisberger never materialized.
 The Steelers sacked Newton five times and rarely let him get comfortable.
+McCaffrey finished with 138 yards total offense (77 yards rushing, 61 yards receiving) and accounted for all three Panther touchdowns but it wasn't nearly enough.

+"We had a lot of our noses bleeding early on," Newton said.
+"We've got to stop it and keep things going in our favor.
+We just got outplayed today."

 Newton didn't help matters when he threw off his back foot out of the Carolina end zone while trying to avoid getting sacked in the first quarter.
 Pittsburgh linebacker Vince Williams raced under the floater and returned it 17 yards for a touchdown to give the Steelers a 14-7 lead they never came close to relinquishing.